framacia/magic-lantern-sdk/ARML_Obsidian/TO DO - Game Builder.md

 ## DOING

+- [ ] Separate LOGIC (camera, admin, network, controllers) into a separate scene, then load GAME scenes additively

 ## DONE

 **Complete**

+## BLOCKED

+- [ ] Stopped implementing DOTween Timeline system in the middle because not sure it is worth it #timeline

+***

+## Archive

 - [x] Make the selection process shader tied to the object placement and not the camera view
 - [x] Add condition number to Level (generic conditions that must be met to complete Level, eg. place 3 placeables)
 - [x] Define feedback (particle + sound) system - reuse Edwards?